9 Ways Your Website Is Killing Your Business

 Google uses site speed as a ranking factor.
 Ranking is complex, but if everything else is equal, a fast website will rank higher than a slow one.

-Site abandonment or bounce rate isn't a direct ranking factor.
+Site abandonment, also known as bounce rate, isn't a direct ranking factor.
 That said, it suggests your website has problems and isn't worth visiting.
 A poor user experience further lowers your rank.

-The bottom line: make sure your website is as fast as possible.
+The bottom line: ensure your website loads as quickly as possible.
 Tools like PageSpeed Insights can test your website and identify areas for improvement.

-This is such an important topic that I had to dedicate an entire post to it.
+This is such an important topic that I have dedicated an entire post to it.
 I explain why slow websites drive away customers and damage brands.
-It's a deeper analysis of why speed matters, what makes websites slow, and how to avoid or fix the common problems.
+It's a deeper analysis of why speed matters, what makes websites slow, and how to avoid or fix common issues.

 I do everything I can to optimize my websites as much as possible.
 Before adding scripts, my website got perfect scores in PageSpeed Insights.
 I aim to do the same for all my clients.
-Third-party scripts (e.g., Google Analytics) will drop the performance score, but they can be worth it.
+Third-party scripts (e.g., Google Analytics) may lower the performance score, but they can be worth it.

 Looks bad on mobile

 Most visitors to your website are likely using their phone.
 According to StatCounter, in March 2025, 62.21% of people used a mobile device to access the Internet.
-When focusing on the United States, it's closer to a 50/50 split between mobile and desktop.
+When focusing on the United States, the split is closer to 50/50 between mobile and desktop.

 Regardless of the stats, your website must function and look good on people's phones.
 Google cares about the mobile user experience; if you want your website to rank well, you should too.
 To do this, ensure it's responsive and designed with many breakpoints.

 You can check your website's responsiveness by opening it on your computer.
-Make sure you aren't in full-screen mode, and then drag the corner of the window to change the screen size.
+Ensure you aren't in full-screen mode, and then drag the corner of the window to adjust the screen size.
 The layout and content should shift around in response to the changing window.
 If the design doesn't shift or looks bad at specific sizes, you have a serious problem.

 Just as people leave slow websites, they'll bounce if it looks bad or is unusable on their phone.
-Fix formatting issues at all screen sizes, but pay extra attention to mobile.
+Your website should look good at all sizes, but it's a good idea to pay the most attention to mobile.

-I also check every design at various screen sizes multiple times throughout development.
-If anything looks off, I'll keep adjusting things until I'm happy with how it looks.
+I check every design at various screen sizes throughout the development process.
+If anything appears off, I'll continue adjusting until I'm satisfied with the appearance.
 Then I'll test at different sizes again to be confident I didn't break one of the other sizes.

 Security problems